magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

 ## Firmware vs Software

-There is a very minor difference between FOTA and SOTA implementation inside ThingsBoard core.
+There is a very minor difference between FOTA and SOTA implementation inside IoT Hub core.
 Many use-cases and applications will need to use FOTA only.
 However, [LwM2M](/docs/{{docsPrefix}}reference/lwm2m-api/) devices process FOTA and SOTA updates differently.

 ## Assign OTA package to device profile